primer/react/docs/content/SelectMenu.md

 ## SelectMenu.Tabs
 Use `SelectMenu.Tabs` to wrap the the tab navigation and `SelectMenu.Tab` for each tab in the navigation.

 `SelectMenu.TabPanel` should wrap each corresponding panel for each of the tabs.
-The `tabName` prop for each `SelectMenu.TabPanel` must match the name provided in the `tabs` prop on `SelectMenu.Tabs`.
+The `tabName` prop for each `SelectMenu.TabPanel` must match the name provided in the `tabName` prop on `SelectMenu.Tab`.

 To set one of the tabs to be open by default, use `initialTab` on the main `SelectMenu` component.
 Otherwise, the first tab will be shown by default.

+Each `Select.Menu` tab will need to have an `index` prop.
+The first tab should be at index `0`, the second at index `1` and so forth.
+The `index` prop is used to show the first tab by default.

-If you need access to the open tab state, you can find it in the MenuContext object exported from `SelectMenu`.
+If you need access to the selected tab state, you can find it in the MenuContext object exported from `SelectMenu` as `MenuContext.selectedTab`.

 ### System Props